NEUBIAS/training-resources/_modules/spatial_calibration.md

 assessment: |
     ### Fill in the blanks

-    - Given a 2D image with pixel-height = pixel-width = 0.13 um.
+    - Given a 2D image with pixel height = pixel width = 0.13 micrometer.
 What is a distance of 147 pixels? __
-    - What is the area spanned by 10 pixels in um2 with a spatial calibration with pixel-height = pixel-width = 0.13 um? __
+    - What is the area covered by 10 pixels in micrometer square, given a spatial calibration of pixel height = pixel width = 0.13 micrometer? __

     > ## Solution
-    >   - Given a 2D image with pixel-height = pixel-width = 0.13 um.
-What is a distance of 147 pixels? **147 * 0.13 = 19.11 um**
+    >   - 147 * 0.13 = 19.11 micrometer
-    >   - What is the area spanned by 10 pixels in um2 with a spatial calibration with pixel-height = pixel-width = 0.13 um? **10 * 0.13 * 0.13 = 0.169 um2**
+    >   - 10 * 0.13 * 0.13 = 0.169 micrometer square
     {: .solution}

 learn_next:

 external_links:

 ---

+## Isotropy

+One speaks of **isotropic sampling** if the pixels have the same extent in all dimensions (2D or 3D).

+While microscopy images typically are isotropic in 2D they are typically **anisotropic** in 3D with coarser sampling in the z-direction.

+It is very convenient for image analysis if pixels are isotropic, thus one sometimes resamples the image during image analysis such that they become isotropic.